Buy a Force calligraphy wall scroll here!

-In Buddhist context, it's Pratyaya. 緣 / 縁 is the concept of indirect conditions, as opposed to direct causes.
-It's when something happens (meeting someone) by circumstance, or a contributing environment.
+In the Buddhist context, it's Pratyaya. 緣 / 縁 is the concept of indirect conditions, as opposed to direct causes.
+It's when something happens (meeting someone) by circumstance or a contributing environment.
 Instead of a direct cause or act, it is a conditioning cause without direct input or action by the involved people.

 Occasionally, this character is used in a facetious way to say hem, seam, or edge of clothing.
 In this case, it's the seam that brings or holds the clothing together.

 Note: Japanese will tend to use the variant of this Kanji shown to the right.
 If you want this version (and are ordering this from the Japanese master calligrapher), click on the Kanji at the right instead of the button above.

 During the Tang Dynasty, a man named Jia Dao (born in the year 779), a well studied scholar and poet, went to the capital to take the imperial examination.